Abdul2/CentreOfExcellence/objectives/README.md

 ### in step with tech change

-> to be come a hub for new tech and be recognised as a lead. implications are investment in research making the bounder-less org concept a reality.
+> to be come a hub for new tech and be recognised as a lead. implications are investment in research and making the bounder-less org concept a reality.

 ### right crowd